 CAP393 Air Navigation: The Order and Regulations.

-In fact there is very little change.
-SERA introduces new circumstances when a flight plan is required (e.g. SERA.5005(c) for VFR flight at night leaving the vicinity of an aerodrome), but it’s important to note that it doesn’t prescribe the means by which a flight plan is to be submitted.
+While SERA stipulates when a flight plan is required (e.g. SERA.5005(c) for VFR flight at night leaving the vicinity of an aerodrome) it is important to note that it doesn’t prescribe the means by which a flight plan is to be submitted.
 In this respect there is no change to the current

 You can read

-more detail on how CAP 694's guidance continues to apply, together with indications as to where CAP694 is likely to evolve to better reflect SERA content.
+more detail on how CAP694's guidance continues to apply, together with indications as to where CAP694 is likely to evolve to better reflect SERA content.